Bältespännarparken

-Bältespännarparken (/sv/, unofficially known as The Belt Bucklers Park) is the informal name for a section of Kungsparken in central Gothenburg, Sweden.
-It is located directly across from the Stora Teatern at the intersection of Kungsportsavenyen and the main entrance to the Garden Society of Gothenburg.
+Bältespännarparken (/sv/ ('The Belt Bucklers Park') is a section of Kungsparken in central Gothenburg, Sweden.
+It is located directly across from the Stora Teatern at the intersection of Kungsportsavenyen and the main entrance to the Garden Society of Gothenburg, and takes its unofficial name from a sculpture located there.

 History

-The park section received its name in 2003 after the sculpture Bältespännarna by Johan Peter Molin, which was originally installed in the area on 15 May 1863 and relocated to its current position in 1914.
-Bältespännarparken is part of the larger, contiguous green space that surrounds the Vallgraven moat, created following the demolition of Gothenburg’s fortifications in the early 19th century.
+The section of Kungsparken was unofficially named in 2003 after the sculpture Bältespännarna by Johan Peter Molin, one of several versions of a depiction of two ancient Scandinavian warriors belted together in single combat, which was originally installed in the area on 15 May 1863 and relocated to its current position in 1914.

+The park is part of the larger, contiguous green space that surrounds the Vallgraven moat, created following the demolition of Gothenburg's fortifications in the early 19th century.

 Features

 Since the late 1980s, the park featured a small circular pond that functioned as a fountain in summer and a man-made ice rink in winter.
 Due to its corporate sponsorship, the pond was colloquially known as "Sponsringen" (The Sponsorship).

 In 2013, Bältespännarparken underwent renovations including a new fountain with a bowl-shaped design, the planting of cherry trees, and installation of park benches.
 The stone rim of the old pond was removed, and the previous roadway of Södra Vägen between the park and the Garden Society was replaced with a footpath, bicycle path, and gravel area.